GetResponse/DevZone/API/README.md

 * `campaign` (mandatory) – `CAMPAIGN_ID` obtained from [get_campaigns](#get_campaigns).
 Follow-up will be saved in this campaign.
 * `from_field` (optional) – `FROM_FIELD_ID` obtained from [get_account_from_fields](#get_account_from_fields).
 It represents From header (name and email) in message and will be taken from campaign if not given.
 * `reply_to_field` (optional) – `FROM_FIELD_ID` obtained from [get_account_from_fields](#get_account_from_fields).
 It represents Reply-To header (email) in message and will not be present if not given.
-* `subject` (mandatory) – Subject value, all merge-words should be written as [GetResponse Dynamic Content](https://github.com/GetResponse/DevZone/tree/master/DC) syntax.
+* `subject` (mandatory) – Subject value.
+All merge-words should be written as [GetResponse Dynamic Content](https://github.com/GetResponse/DevZone/tree/master/DC) syntax.
+Maximum length is 512 characters.
 * `contents` (mandatory) – Allowed keys are plain and html, at least one is mandatory.
 All merge-words should be written as [GetResponse Dynamic Content](https://github.com/GetResponse/DevZone/tree/master/DC) syntax.
+Maximum length is 524288 characters each.
 * `flags` (optional) – Enables extra functionality for a message, see [message_flags](#message_flags) for available values.
 * `day_of_cycle` – Number of days between the day when a contact subscribed to a campaign and the day when the follow-up is sent.
 Must be not used in existing messages and in the range of 0..1000.